 Seeing the difference laid out so starkly makes the path forward clear.
 Every element of the wash sale rule is simply a business rule for the enterprise you run: "Me, Inc."

 By embracing this, you are no longer merely avoiding a penalty.
 You are deliberately and skillfully executing a sophisticated tax optimization strategy.
 You are leveraging the parameters of the system to protect your capital, enhance your returns, and solidify your control.
-That is not compliance.
-That is command.
+If you want help setting up the workflow, talk to Gruv.

 A certified financial planner specializing in the unique challenges faced by US citizens abroad.
 Ben's articles provide actionable advice on everything from FBAR and FATCA compliance to retirement planning for expats.